gabrielantonyxaviour/egg-ai/README.md

 - **Market Sentiment**: Cookie.Fun for X sentiment on the trade, TokenHunterZoro for TikTok mentions

 ## ⚙️ Trade Analysis Flow
-This is where the magic happens.
+this is where the magic happens.
 When a chef posts a trade:

 ### 1️⃣ **Analysis**
 - AI grabs the complete trade details (historic price, liquidity, trade volume, 7-day candlestick, etc.)